Constructive Dismissals: Changes in Canada

 Implications on Victims of Workplace Harassment

 As a result of Morningstar, workers and employees experiencing mental distress due to workplace harassment will now be pushed to receive their compensation by way of chronic mental distress benefits under the WSIB.
 However, an audit between January and May 2018 found that 94% of chronic mental stress claims were denied, suggesting it may be more difficult for workplace harassment victims to be compensated in cases of constructive dismissals moving forward.

 Additionally, if employers challenge an employee’s or worker’s right to sue and are successful, the employee or worker will not be able to obtain the types of damages which are available to them in civil court, including damages for intentional infliction of mental distress, aggravated damages, and punitive damages.
 Therefore, employees and workers will likely find the compensation they were expecting to receive to be significantly reduced.

 If Morningstar undergoes a judicial review and a different decision is ultimately reached, such implications may not apply.
 However, for now, it appears to be the unintended effect of providing workers with chronic mental stress benefits.

-If you are an employee interested in your rights and options regarding workplace harassment, or an employer wishing to defend against allegations of workplace harassment, our team of experienced legal professionals at Achkar Law can help.
-Contact us by phone toll-free at 1-(800) 771-7882 or email us at [email protected] and we would be happy to assist.
+If you are an employee interested in your rights and options regarding workplace harassment, or an employer wishing to defend against allegations of workplace harassment, our team of experienced constructive dismissal lawyers at Achkar Law can help.